All Products

 5. Delete the backup vault.

-In the navigation pane on the left, click Vault Management.
-Find and delete the corresponding backup vault.
+In the navigation pane, click Vault Management.
+Then, find and delete the corresponding backup vault.

-This issue usually occurs when the server (local server or ECS instance) on which the Database Backup client is installed is cloned, or when a new ECS instance or local server is created from an image that contains the same backup client.
-Because the cloned server retains some of the client information from the original server, duplicate backup records may be generated.
+This occurs when you clone a server (a local server or an ECS instance) that has the database backup client installed, or when you create a new ECS instance or local server from an image that includes the same client.
+The cloned server retains some client information from the original server, which causes duplicate backup records.
 To resolve this issue, log on to the cloned server and uninstall the client.
-For more information about how to uninstall the backup client, see the following steps:
+To uninstall the database backup client, follow the relevant instructions below.

-When you unregister an ECS instance database, the installed backup client is automatically uninstalled.
-If the MySQL database is installed on a local server, uninstall the client as follows:
+Unregistering an ECS instance automatically uninstalls the database backup client.
+If the MySQL database is on a local server, follow these steps to uninstall the client:

 1. Uninstall the client.